id-kas/System-Administration/README.md

 * Setting up a network monitoring service (Prometheus & Grafana)
 * Doing security scans (Nmap, OpenVAS, Rootkit Hunter)

-We worked in Teams of 2.
-The repo my partner and is also pinned on my profile.
+We worked in teams of two.
+The repository my partner and I used internally is also pinned on my profile.
 I created this one, which contains only the documentation, to provide a clean overview.